luisGomez231997/basic-crud-users-app-django/README.md

 11. execute command: python manage.py runserver.
 12. Open the url path displayed in the terminal console.

+Note: To advanced python users read the Pipfile and use the command in scripts.

 App settings to containers startup:

 1. using shell command go to inside of project folder dir in the same level of Dockerfile file and execute the command: docker-compose up.